Open Access in Canada

 Open Access refers to a publishing model for scholarly research that makes information immediately available to readers at no cost.
 This research is also free to reuse for scholarly purposes.

 The benefits of publishing Open Access include more citations and a greater impact, reaching a wider audience, advancing scientific innovation, retaining copyrights, and increasing the potential for collaboration and recognition.
-Open Access can also help institutions like universities and research agencies in low- and middle-income countries by removing any price barriers to academic research.
+Open Access can also help institutions like universities and research agencies in low- and middle-income countries by removing any price barriers to accessing academic research.

 History of Open Access in Canada